RichardDooling/ArtBizLaw/Trademark/Trademark.md

 if everybody was just inflating their tires?"
-At approximately one minute eight seconds, the volume of the Composition increases as the Commercial cuts to a CNN broadcast of former Presidential candidate Senator Hillary Clinton saying "shame on you Barack Obama."
+At approximately one minute eight seconds, the volume of the Composition increases as the Commercial cuts to a CNN broadcast of former Presidential candidate Senator Hillary Clinton saying "shame on you Barack Obama." &hellip;

-At approximately one minute ten seconds, the Commercial cuts to a photo of Barack Obama with the words "Barack Obama: No Solutions," which changes to "Baraek Obama: Not Ready to Lead" as Browne is heard singing the Chorus of the Composition.

-The Commercial then concludes with a black screen containing small print at the bottom that reads "Paid for by the Ohio Republican Party. www.ohiogop.org.
-Not authorized by any candidate or candidate committee."

 Neither Senator McCain, ORP, nor RNC received a license nor Browne's permission to use the Composition in the Commercial.